bleakview/pyapiexample/README.md

 <img src="https://bleakview.github.io/git/pyapiexample/images/pyapiexample.jpg" alt="swagger example image" width="800"/>

-This is an example written in Python for a start point on how to write a FastAPI API with SQLAlchemy.
+This is an example written in Python for a start point on how to write a FastAPI with SQLAlchemy.
 It supports python testing and you can test api with swagger via
 ```
 http://localhost:8000/docs/